thumbliner/thumbliner/toys.md

 ---

-> “The game that I’m in gets more interesting all the time.
-It’s a competitive game, it’s a big game, and I enjoy the game a lot.”<br>
+> “The superior pilot uses superior judgment to avoid situations which require the use of superior skill.”<br>
-> — Warren Buffett
+> — Frank Borman

 ---